sketchbuch/configure_linux/README.md

-screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files touchpad     | Anything to do with touchpads user         | Related to the use profile vars         | Tasks including vars
+screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files touchpad     | Anything to do with touchpads users        | Related to the uses profile      | Tasks to do with the profile

 ### Software Tasks